bnb-chain/greenfield-storage-provider/core/task/README.md

 #### GCObjectTask

-The GCObjectTask is an abstract interface to record the information for collecting the piece store space by deleting object payload data that the object has been deleted on Greenfield chain.
+The GCObjectTask is an abstract interface to record the information for collecting the piece store space by deleting object payload data that the object has been deleted on Mechain chain.

 #### GCZombiePieceTask